ngwenjeursular/Variadic-functions-mastery/README.md

 ## Involving GitHub

 I'm using GitHub to log my daily progress, share code snippets, and engage with the community.
- Each day has its own branch, and commits are made for each learning session.
+Commits are made for each learning session.
 Feel free to explore the code and provide feedback!

 ## Twitter Updates

-Follow my journey on Twitter [@YourTwitterHandle](https://twitter.com/YourTwitterHandle) and join the conversation using the hashtag #CProgramming #VariadicFunctions.
+Follow my journey on Twitter(X) [@grey_jacki3](https://x.com/grey_jacki3?t=ERZ2TKae4lhBI_4l8c8b5Q&s=09) and join the conversation using the hashtag #CProgramming #VariadicFunctions.

 Let's master variadic functions together! 🚀